Fiscal Sponsorship

 What other benefits or help can I receive from Burning Man?

 Aside from the essential personal satisfaction gained from creating your work, as well as showing it and sharing it with tens of thousands of very enthusiastic people, Burning Man can also furnish you with other opportunities.
-Installations, funded or not, will be featured on our website and other social media and in our Black Rock City gate handout, the WhatWhereWhen guide.
+Art installations, funded or not, will be featured on our website and other social media and in our Black Rock City publications, including the WhatWhereWhen guide.
 And when you receive an Honorarium, you join a thriving community of artists who share resources, guidance, and advice.

 What kind of contract with Burning Man Project will I need to sign if my art installation is funded?